 Revelers write thousands and thousands of words in our company Slack chat, in drafts of Google Docs, and in comments on GitHub Issues.
 We don’t have any bots following us around to warn us about the structure, readability, or syntax of all those words.
 This type of writing is unstructured.
-But we can make it better.
+But we can make our written communication better.

 We type out our communication to each other, and should continue to be encouraged to do so, early and often.
 One of the best known distributed teams on the planet, Matt Mullenweg’s Automattic, includes this phrase in their team Creed: “I will communicate as much as possible, because it’s the oxygen of a distributed company.”

 Nevertheless, we must still remember that effective written communication means relying on structure so that we can formulate our ideas in a way that’s accessible and understandable to our entire audience.

 So, when someone says a thing about that one feature that she said she wanted changed so that this will work better, there are no rules or bots to save us.

 And since we don’t have those bots or syntax to save us (yet), I invented “Murder Ambiguity”.
 Trust me, I remind myself of this rule as often as I explain it to anyone else.
 The concept is simple, but the process takes practice.